What is CAPA in the medical device industry?

 Greenlight Guru’s eQMS supports an effective and compliant CAPA process

-Greenlight Guru's QMS Software effectively supports the CAPA process of medical device companies across the world by providing an integrated, high visibility platform that increases transparency throughout organizations and addresses some of the key issues with CAPA execution:
+Greenlight Guru's QMS Software effectively supports the CAPA quality process of medical device companies across the world by providing an integrated, high visibility platform that increases transparency throughout organizations and addresses some of the key issues with CAPA execution: